Hi, I'm ARLO™ — Ask Me Anything!

 Hi Sandra,

-If you are short funds to close the loan, you are limited to only a couple of options.
-HUD will not allow you to borrow money to close the loan so you have the option of refusing the loan or obtaining a gift from a family member for the amount needed.
-The donor giving you the gift would have to be able to verify that they have the funds to give you, sign a gift letter that they are giving you the funds and that they do not have to be repaid and the funds would have to be verified as being received from the donor.
-While there can be no repayment required of the gift, the donor can be a recipient of the borrower’s estate or portions thereof so in essence there are ways that families do take care of one another.
+If you are short on funds to close the loan, you have only a couple of options.
+HUD will not allow you to borrow money to close the loan, so you have the option of refusing the loan or obtaining a gift from a family member for the amount needed.
+The donor giving you the gift would have to be able to verify that they have the funds to give you, sign a gift letter stating that they are giving you the funds and that they do not have to be repaid, and have the funds verified as received from the donor.
+While there can be no repayment required of the gift, the donor can be a recipient of the borrower’s estate or portions thereof, so in essence there are ways that families do take care of one another.

-The only other option that you have other than just not taking the loan and looking for other ways to get by on your current circumstances is to consider downsizing if there are other properties available that are less expensive than yours.
-I know most of us don’t want to sell our homes, but now might be a perfect time to “right size” your home or to find a home that better suits your needs.
-You can use a reverse mortgage to buy a home as well as refinance your current home.
-If you can find a smaller or better suited home that is less expensive and with less costs, perhaps one with no stairs, is closer to your family, has a smaller yard to care for or no pool that is now too much for you to maintain or for any number of other reasons, then it might actually benefit you to consider that option at this point.
+The only other option, besides not taking the loan and looking for other ways to get by in your current circumstances, is to consider downsizing if there are other properties available that are less expensive than yours.
+I know most of us don’t want to sell our homes, but now might be a perfect time to “right size” your home or find one that better suits your needs.
+You can use a reverse mortgage to buy a home or refinance your current home.
+If you can find a smaller or better suited home that is less expensive and with fewer costs, perhaps one with no stairs, is closer to your family, has a smaller yard to care for or no pool that is now too much for you to maintain, or for any number of other reasons, then it might actually benefit you to consider that option at this point.

 Hello Jack,

-We would have to get explanations on the short sales and document the issues but with explanations that demonstrate that the circumstances were beyond your control, I am confident that you would still be able to be approved with good credit now and 24 months history of on time payments of taxes and insurance in your current home.
-With regard to the amount, that would depend on the price of the home you choose, the rates in effect at the time, the area of the country in which you are purchasing and secondary market conditions for program costs.
-I would encourage you to visit me at my All Reverse Loan Optimizer where you can give me a very small amount of information (nothing really personal) and with that, I can tell you the programs available and give you accurate, up to the minute costs for your price range and area (the costs may still vary a little because you and the seller choose the service providers – not the lender – so those costs will be dependent on the providers you choose but I can get very close).
+We would have to get explanations on the short sales and document the issues, but with explanations that demonstrate that the circumstances were beyond your control, I am confident that you would still be able to be approved with good credit now and a 24-month history of on-time payments of taxes and insurance in your current home.
+With regard to the amount, that would depend on the price of the home you choose, the rates in effect at the time, the area of the country in which you are purchasing, and secondary market conditions for program costs.

 You do not have to identify the specific property you intend to buy in order to be prequalified for a reverse mortgage purchase.
-We can gather you income and asset documentation, run your credit with your authorization, check your name and all know information against the HUD GSA LDP Lists for eligibility and run all the HUD financial assessment calculations and issue you a prequalification letter stating that you have been prequalified for a specific amount.
-The letter will have to contain verbiage that rates, properties, terms of sale and even other parties to the transaction may affect the approval but that is true with all loans once the lender’s underwriter has an opportunity to review the transaction and all factors are known.
-Then you can go out and find a home knowing for what amount you will qualify in advance and how much money you would be required to put down on the purchase.
+We can gather your income and asset documentation, run your credit with your authorization, check your name and all known information against the HUD GSA LDP Lists for eligibility, and run all the HUD financial assessment calculations and issue you a prequalification letter stating that you have been prequalified for a specific amount.
+The letter will have to contain language stating that rates, properties, terms of sale, and even other parties to the transaction may affect approval, but that is true with all loans once the lender’s underwriter has an opportunity to review the transaction and all factors are known.
+Then you can go out and find a home, knowing in advance what amount you will qualify for and how much money you will be required to put down on the purchase.

 Hi Pat,

-You can use as many reverse mortgages as you wish, the only caveats being that you can’t have defaulted on the previous loan and you can only have one reverse mortgage at a time.
-We have closed several reverse mortgage purchase loans for borrowers that was their 2nd or 3rd reverse mortgage after closing previous successful reverse mortgages.
+You can use as many reverse mortgages as you wish; the only caveats are that you can’t have defaulted on the previous loan and you can only have one reverse mortgage at a time.
+We have closed several reverse mortgage purchase loans for borrowers who had their 2nd or 3rd reverse mortgage after successfully closing previous reverse mortgages.

-The one thing that I will caution you is that it sometimes takes a day between the closing of one loan and HUD clearing you in their system to be able to close the next loan.
-After making this discovery on the first concurrent closing we attempted, we have since advised borrowers to make sure there is at least 24 hours between the closing of their existing property and the anticipated close on the new purchase and there has not been an issue since.
+The one thing I will caution you about is that it sometimes takes a day between closing one loan and HUD clearing you in their system before you can close the next loan.
+After making this discovery during the first concurrent closing we attempted, we have since advised borrowers to ensure there is at least 24 hours between the closing of their existing property and the anticipated close of the new purchase, and there has not been an issue since.

 Hi Mark,

-That amount will depend on where you are located (different parts of the country have different fees and costs), and the interest rates in effect at the time because those are the other factors that will determine how much you would get in the loan.
-I would recommend following me over to our no-obligation purchase calculator and with just a little more information (nothing personal), I can give you a down payment number that will take all of the factors into account and is a real-time, accurate figure.
+That amount will depend on where you are located (different parts of the country have different fees and costs) and the interest rates in effect at the time, because those are the other factors that will determine how much you would get in the loan.
+I would recommend following me over to our no-obligation purchase calculator.
+With just a little more information (nothing personal), I can give you a down payment number that takes all factors into account and is a real-time, accurate figure.

 Hi Neil,

-I think I may be missing the gist of the question because anyone over the age of 62 who qualifies can get a reverse mortgage.
+I think I may be missing the gist of the question, but anyone over 62 who qualifies can get a reverse mortgage.
 Is there something I am not reading into the question?
-When you say want to move out of their house, are they selling their current home or renting it?
+When you say they want to move out of their house, are they selling it or renting it?
 If they sell it, that would be no problem.
 If they intend to rent it with no rental experience and no rental history on the home, they would have to qualify for the reverse mortgage with the costs of the existing home as well (but again, if that home is sold, it is not an issue).

-If they are building a home, they must complete the build and move into the property before they can do the reverse mortgage – reverse mortgages cannot be used for construction.
+If they are building a home, they must complete the build and move into the property before they can take out a reverse mortgage – reverse mortgages cannot be used for construction.
 The property must meet HUD requirements.
 The only tricky part you have with a borrower building and then seeking a reverse mortgage rather than buying an existing property is that the expenses are already made before you are assured of the borrower and property meeting HUD requirements.
-If they go down and build and in the time required to build circumstances change with their income stream, property values, interest rates or even something external to the property that affects the qualification, if they are counting on the reverse mortgage to retire construction loans or replenish needed cash once done, you run the risk of changing circumstances that might make the loan unattainable.
+If they go down and build, and in the time required to build, circumstances change with their income stream, property values, interest rates, or even something external to the property that affects the qualification, if they are counting on the reverse mortgage to retire construction loans or replenish needed cash once done, you run the risk of changing circumstances that might make the loan unattainable.

 Hi Maria,